Why Native Plants?

 Restore Oregon Oak Habitat

-Walama Restoration Project Brochure: Restore and Protect a Native Ecosystem in Your Backyard; A Vanishing Ecosystem; Oaks and Their History in the Willamette Valley; How Should I Restore and Preserve My Oak Habitat? #Northwest #Oregon #Restoration #WillametteValley #OakSavanna #OakWoodland #Biodiversity #OregonWhiteOaks
+(2-page brochure.)
+Walama Restoration Project: Restore and Protect a Native Ecosystem in Your Backyard; A Vanishing Ecosystem; Oaks and Their History in the Willamette Valley; How Should I Restore and Preserve My Oak Habitat? #Northwest #Oregon #Restoration #WillametteValley #OakSavanna #OakWoodland #Biodiversity #OregonWhiteOaks

+You can search the Oregon Explorer website (OSU Institute for Natural Resources) for a wealth of information about the natural history and landscapes of the Willamette Valley.
+Here are some snippets we gleaned on earlier explorations.
 "Preserving and restoring natural ecosystems is one way citizens of the Willamette Valley choose to maintain their quality of life."
-"By 1850...[the] ecological mosaic that had seen relatively gradual change for a 1,000 years entered a period of rapid change.
-This change continues today, with population in the basin projected to reach nearly four million people by 2050, nearly double today's number.
-This is equivalent to adding 13 cities the size of Eugene."
-"Settlers fresh
+"By 1850...[the] ecological mosaic that had seen relatively gradual change for a 1,000 years entered a period

 The Living Landscape: Designing for Beauty and Biodiversity in the Home Garden